Weibo scraps celebrity list after Chinese state condemns ‘irrational fan’ culture

 “ ...
 Objectively speaking, out of love, fans are willing to spend their time, money, and energy to build momentum and resources for idols, which is a personal choice.

-“But in the logic of some extreme fans, money equals love, ans how much you love idols must be reflected in how much money you spend.
+“But in the logic of some extreme fans, money equals love, and how much you love idols must be reflected in how much money you spend.

 “If you spend less money, you will be morally kidnapped and personally attacked as ‘unworthy of love.’
 So all the likes and support have become endless brands, endless lists, and endless data.”